lachlangill/EMnify-IoT-Explorer/documentation.md

 ## Automatic Scan

-By pressing BTN4 on the manual test screen, the automatic test Screen will be displayed.
+By pressing BTN4 on the manual test screen, the automatic test screen will be displayed.
 To start the automatic test, press **BTN3** on the automatic test screen.
 The device will then automatically scan for all available carriers with all network types that are present in the current location.